inasafe/inasafe-doc/docs/source/user-docs/lookup_table.rst

 ===============================    ===========================================

-The list of abbrevations to use (including the automatic link to the respective homepage) is:
+The list of abbreviations to use (including the automatic link to the respective homepage) is:
 ::